 If a party mistakenly tries to buy a property interest in an object which they already possess (for example if they already own the goods), the contract is void for common mistake: Cooper v Phibbs (1867) LR 2 HL 149.

 Mere mistakes as to the quality of the goods or services bought are not normally enough to make the contract void for mistake: Bell v Lever bros AC 161.
 A quality mistake may render the contract void if it makes the subject matter of the contract an essentially different kind of thing than was intended: Great Peace Shipping v Tsavliris International QB 679.
-Mere differences in value normally do no suffice: Leaf v Int Galleries 2 KB 86.
+Mere differences in value normally do no suffice: Leaf v International Galleries 2 KB 86.

 Non Es Factum